 If you want to dive deeper into the world of cinema and series, there are lots of professionals who have published very useful or enjoyable books about and around this topic.

-Anyway, YouTube is a great platform to learn about pretty anything and I’d like to present you some passionate people which seized this opportunity to open their own channels based on this topic.
+Anyway, YouTube is a great platform to learn about pretty anything and I’d like to present to you some passionate people who seized this opportunity to open their own channels based on this topic.

 Most of them are well-known in the world of film fans.
-I’ll present you the classics and some I’ve stumbled upon during my research.
+This list is a mix of the classics and some I’ve stumbled upon during my research.

 Nerdwriter is an already YouTube star.
 He began to produce videos in 2011 and has now over two million subscribers.